Training and Experience

 Along with my focus on integrating all the different parts of ourselves in terms of healing, I also found myself naturally integrating the insights from the different spiritual traditions.
 In the early 90’s I got involved with the Dances of Universal Peace and started working on how to bring together different perspectives on the deepest truths with psychology and healing.
 I lead various workshops and retreats on topics such as the sacred and the shadow in women’s bodies, the inner meanings of the Beatitudes (a distillation of the teachings of Jesus), and Eckhart Tolle’s teachings on presence, among other things.

-I have been with my husband since 2007, living in Gunbarrel with our dogs and cats.
+I have been with my husband since 2007, living in Gunbarel with our dog and cats.
 I love nature, biking, SCUBA, gardening, yoga, dance and meditation.
 I love travel and getting to know people from other cultures.
+I’m very curious about UFOs and crop circles.

 Along this whole journey, each new thing that I have learned has led to more questions, more reading, more training’s and a continuously evolving way of working with people.
 My focus has always been to understand each client deeply on as many levels as possible so as to be as efficient and effective as I can.